featdiibs/chord-transposer-app/README.md

 Installation

 Download the latest app-debug.apk file from the Releases section.
 Install it on your Android device.
+“Install from Unknown Sources” should be enabled.
 Open and start transposing instantly.

 Developed by [Dibyajyoti Deka](https://featdiibs.github.io/)